JohnathanMarkSmith/johnathanmarksmith.github.com/java-interview-questions.md

 # The Java Questions

+## What are Transient and Volatile Modifiers?

+Transient: The transient modifier applies to variables only and it is not stored as part of its object’s Persistent state.
+Transient variables are not serialized.

+Volatile: Volatile modifier applies to variables only and it tells the compiler that the variable modified by volatile can be changed unexpectedly by other parts of the program.

 ## What is the difference between set and list?

 Set stores elements in an unordered way but does not contain duplicate elements, whereas list stores elements in an ordered way but may contain duplicate elements.